spine-examples/todo-list/client/web/README.md

 3. To run the client, open the `client/web/app/index.html` with the most convenient way (e.g. from IDEA).

-   By default, the application expects a backend server available at `localhost:8080`.
-It also relies upon `spine-dev` Firebase project — that you should replace with your own.
+   By default, the application expects a backend server available at `localhost:8080` and Firebase server available at `localhost:8082`.

+In order to run the application with a custom backend server, point the `spine-web` client to this host URL in `client/web/lib/client.js`.
+To use a custom Firebase project, point the client to that project in `client/web/lib/firebase_client.js`.